datafusion-contrib/ray-sql/README.md

 ## Status

-- Partially working.
-Can run 16 of the 22 TPC-H benchmark queries.
+- RaySQL can run 21 of the 22 TPC-H benchmark queries (query 15 needs DDL and that is not yet supported).

 ## Features